Camille Burt: Career

 The new Team Glynn disbanded after just one season, with Burt and Glynn forming a new team with Erica Curtis and Julie Devereaux.
 Curtis skipped the team, with Glynn playing third, Devereaux at second and Burt at lead.
 Due to the COVID-19 pandemic, the team only played in one event together, the Bally Haly Cash Spiel, where they finished with a 2–3 record.
 Team Curtis was unable to compete in the 2021 Newfoundland and Labrador Scotties Tournament of Hearts as they could not commit to the quarantine process in order to compete at the national championship.
 The following season, they reached the final of both tour events they played in.
 At the Rick Rowsell Classic, they were defeated by Mackenzie Mitchell in the final and at the Bally Haly Cash Spiel, they lost to Heather Strong.
 The 2022 provincial championship was cancelled due to the pandemic.
 As the highest ranked team on the CTRS standings, Team Sarah Hill were appointed to represent Newfoundland and Labrador at the 2022 Scotties Tournament of Hearts in Thunder Bay, Ontario.

+Stacie Curtis returned to Newfoundland and took over skipping duties of the team for the 2022–23 season.
+On tour, the team won the Rick Rowsell Classic and lost in the semifinals of both the Bally Haly Cash Spiel and the Tim Hortons Spitfire Arms Cash Spiel.
+At the 2023 Newfoundland and Labrador Scotties Tournament of Hearts, Team Curtis finished 3–1 through the round robin, tied for first place with the Heather Strong rink.
+They then won 11–8 in the final to win the provincial title.
+This qualified them to represent Newfoundland and Labrador at the 2023 Scotties Tournament of Hearts in Kamloops, British Columbia.
+There, they finished with a 2–6 record, earning victories over the Yukon's Hailey Birnie and Wild Card #3's Meghan Walter.

+For the 2023–24 season, Team Curtis added Jessica Wiseman to their team and used a five-player rotation throughout the season.
+On tour, the team only qualified in one of their three events, the Rick Rowsell Classic, where they lost the final to the Brooke Godsland rink.
+At the 2024 Newfoundland and Labrador Scotties Tournament of Hearts, the team finished 3–3 through the double round robin.
+This qualified them for the semifinal, where they won 5–4 over Sarah Boland to advance to the final.
+There, they defeated Team Godsland 13–5 to secure their second consecutive provincial title.
+At the 2024 Scotties Tournament of Hearts in Calgary, Alberta, the team finished eighth in Pool A with a 2–6 record.
+They secured wins over Prince Edward Island's Jane DiCarlo and Alberta's Selena Sturmay, Alberta's only loss in the round robin.

 Personal life

 Burt is currently a respiratory therapy student at College of the North Atlantic.
+She has a daughter.